dai-shi/react18-use/README.md

 While waiting for React 19, I still want to release a library that depends on React 19 use hook.
 Hense, this shim.

+It also provides useMemo + use(Context) experimental feature, which we hope to have in React 19.
+(See: https://x.com/TkDodo/status/1741193371283026422 )

 ## Install

 ```bash